BriannaVitan/Candidate-Search/README.md

 <!-- Add video demos using the following format: -->
 <!-- ![Video alt description](directPathOfVideos) -->

-This project was built using Node, Express, PostgreSQL, Sequelize and JWT.
+This project was built using a fine grained personal access token on github along with creating the backend files: .env, Api, interface, and pages.

 ### Built With